tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/对象操作/上传与复制对象_intl_en.md

     }
 }

-// Monitor the upload progress. put.sendProcessBlock = { (bytesSent, totalBytesSent,
+// Monitor the upload progress put.sendProcessBlock = { (bytesSent, totalBytesSent,
     totalBytesExpectedToSend) in
     // bytesSent                   Number of new bytes sent
     // totalBytesSent              Total number of bytes sent in the upload
     // totalBytesExpectedToSend    Target number of bytes expected to be sent in the upload };
-// Set the upload parameters.
+// Set the upload parameters
 put.initMultipleUploadFinishBlock = {(multipleUploadInitResult, resumeData) in
     // This block will be called back after the Initiate Multipart Upload operation is complete so you can get resumeData and the uploadId. if let multipleUploadInitResult = multipleUploadInitResult {